-Through these, Freemasons are taught how to live.
 The standard of life can not be based on material things such as cars, houses, and clothes.
 Instead, Masons learn that the real standard of living is measured in the intangible things

 For example, obligations to community, family, responsibility towards the weak, general welfare of the community, and self.
 These are the central teachings of morality, honesty, and the golden rule.

 As Joseph Fort Newton says: